ian-howell/ripple.nvim/README.md

 ## What does it do?

-By default, Neovim provides various methods to "resize" a window (e.g.
+By default, Neovim provides various methods to "resize" a window (`:resize`, `<C-w>+`, etc...).
-`:resize`, `<C-w>+`, etc...).
 For example, suppose you have 3 stacked window, and you want to increase the size of the middle window.
 Using the default `<C-w>+` will accomplish this by pushing the bottom boundary down, increasing the size of the middle window and decreasing the size of the bottom window.
 For most cases, this is sufficient.

 But suppose you wanted to go the other direction, and push the top boundary *up*, expanding the middle window into the space the top window currently occupies.